brunodireito/cisuc-junior-series/_rooms/room-a.md

 ---
-name: Room A
+name: Lab G.4.2
 ---

-A short way description on how to find the room
+Laboratory in the Gtower, 4th floor, room 2.